yedivanseven/slangmod/docs/source/cli/train/model.rst

    options are "**sigmoid**", "**elu**", "**relu**", "**swish**", "**mish**", but also "**none**", which result in a *bilinear* unit.
 This option is disregarded when using the "**vanilla**" feed-forward layer.

+model.feedforward.bias = False
+   Whether to use bias in the linear projections of the feedforward network.

 model.feedforward.factor = 4
    The width of the hidden layer in the feed-forward network expressed as a